Muthaiah-S80/ai-bot/README.md

 ```
 # **1. Quick summary**
 This repository implements a local Error Resolver bot:
-Frontend: Chat UI (HTML/CSS/JS) that resembles a ChatGPT-style message stream with avatars and feedback buttons.
+**Frontend**: Chat UI (HTML/CSS/JS) that resembles a ChatGPT-style message stream with avatars and feedback buttons.

-Backend: Flask API that accepts text or uploaded image, extracts text (EasyOCR), runs a TF-IDF search against local mock KB (ServiceNow & SharePoint JSON), and returns the best solution + source.
+**Backend**: Flask API that accepts text or uploaded image, extracts text (EasyOCR), runs a TF-IDF search against local mock KB (ServiceNow & SharePoint JSON), and returns the best solution + source.

-Feedback: thumbs up/down stored to a local SQLite DB for later analysis/retraining.
+**Feedback**: thumbs up/down stored to a local SQLite DB for later analysis/retraining.

-AWS-ready: code is structured so you can replace local components with AWS services (S3, Textract, Rekognition, Bedrock, DynamoDB) once you have AWS access.
+**AWS-ready**: code is structured so you can replace local components with AWS services (S3, Textract, Rekognition, Bedrock, DynamoDB) once you have AWS access.

-**# 2. Repo layout**
+# **2. Repo layout**
 ```markdown
 error-resolver-bot/
 ├── backend/